muhhand/Covida_ml_app/README.md

-# tflite_test
+# Covida

-A new Flutter project.
+A Flutter project integrated with machince learning model using Xception alogorithm to analyze x-ray photo to decide Covid or Normal.

 ## Getting Started